-Reviewer merges the issue1000 branch into the main branch (either locally or on GitHub).
-When merging on GitHub, make sure that
+Reviewer merges the issue1000 branch into the main branch, either locally followed by a push or directly on GitHub) When merging on GitHub, make sure that

 Your GitHub email address is set up to match the one you usually use to commit and is not set to private.

 Your full name is set up in GitHub.